 Harrison Narcotics Act

 The Harrison Narcotics Act was signed by then-President Woodrow Wilson on Dec.
-17, 1914 and took effect on March 1, 1915, establishing federal drug tax designed to generate revenue and curb the free trade of drugs.
+17, 1914 and took effect on March 1, 1915, establishing a federal drug tax designed to generate revenue and curb the free trade of drugs.
 It was approved via three bills, H.R.
 1966, H.R.
 1967, and H.R.
 6282.
 The bills focused on strictly regulating the trade of cocaine, morphine, heroin, and opium, imposing taxes and restrictions on distribution of drugs without fully banning them.
 Before The Harrison Narcotics Act, you could buy heroin and cocaine at Sears (then Sears, Roebuck and Co.), or a bottle of Coca-Cola with a pinch of cocaine in it at a gas station with nearly zero oversight.
 It was mostly enforced on businesses run by Chinese immigrants and Black Americans.

 Uniform State Narcotic Act of 1932